 Open to: Students age 13+ in grades 9 - 12

 Eligibility: CTY-level or Advanced CTY-level math or verbal score required

 Student Expectations: Students are strongly encouraged to work an average of 3-5 hours per week for the 30-week session with breaks for holidays.

 Recommended School Credit: One academic year

 This course is designed to provide a college-level experience and preparation for the Advanced Placement (AP) examination in World History.
-Students investigate noteworthy events, individuals, developments, and processes in six historical periods, from approximately 8000 BCE to the present.
-Students act as historians by analyzing sources, comparing historical events/people/places, using reasoning about contextualization, causation, continuity, and change over time, and developing historical arguments.
+Students investigate transformative world events, individuals, developments, and processes from approximately 1200 C.E. to the present.
+Students act as historians by analyzing sources; comparing historical events, people, and places; using reasoning about contextualization, causation, and continuity and change over time; and developing historical arguments.

 Historical inquiry often focuses on the study of change and continuity over time and geography.
 Historical themes help students discern patterns in human society, and advance skills in periodization, comparison, and critical analysis.
 Throughout the year, students will participate in activities that draw upon primary and secondary sources, and further elucidate themes that span the course.
 To help remember these themes, we will use the acronym SPICE.

 Virtual classrooms, and student activities in the classroom, may be recorded and added to the course as an ongoing asset for all class students to review.
 Students may be invited to interact in CTY community spaces that include students and instructors and potentially specially invited guests that are not enrolled in their course.
 Videos from YouTube or other web providers may be present in this course.
 Video recommendations or links provided at end of videos are generated by the video host provider and are not CTY recommendations.
 Student contributions (e.g., projects, forum posts, etc.) may remain in the course after the student completes the course.
 These artifacts may be preserved to showcase student work or to continue important conversations.